DCOR-dev/ansible-for-dcor/Readme.rst

 - common: General administrative tasks like unattended-upgrades
 - ckan: Install CKAN with all its dependencies (including postgresql and Solr)
 - dcor: Install DCOR on top of an existing CKAN installation

+Notes:

+- The playbooks do not touch the redis or postgresql databases.
+Only access credentials are modified.